gavin-peterkin/music_composition/README.md

 ## Resources

 I made extensive use of online resources for this project.
-I don't think I wouldn't have gotten far without extensive use of the following resources.
+I don't think I wouldn't have gotten far without help from Galvanize data science instructors and the countless resources available freely online.

 ### Coding